WICG/view-transitions/explainer.md

 In the current design, the transition acts across the whole document.
 However, developers have expressed interest in using this system, but limited to a single element.
 For example, allowing two independent components to perform transitions.

-This is being discussed in https://github.com/WICG/shared-element-transitions/issues/52.
+This is being discussed in https://github.com/WICG/view-transitions/issues/52 and a rough proposal is [here](https://github.com/WICG/view-transitions/blob/main/scoped-transitions.md).

 # Security/Privacy considerations